MY CHILDHOOD ENDED when I was ten.

 Over the space of twenty-five years, they accepted nearly a hundred foster-care placements.
 Some of the children only stayed for the weekend.
 Some remained for ten years before completely disappearing again.
 Many of them had physical and intellectual disabilities.
 The parents of these foster kids almost unanimously accepted that they were unable to take adequate care of their offspring.
 My makeshift family was unusual, sure, but I had nothing else to compare it to.
 It had been this way since before I was born.

-Steven, John and Hannah were the three constants.
+Steven, John and Hannah were three constants.
 They remained with Mum and Dad from infancy until the age of eighteen.
 I made no distinction between their blood and mine.
 Steven and John were my idols.
 Hannah was my best friend.
-Unlike the other foster kids, they had no contact with their real parents.
+They had no contact with their real parents.
 My parents were theirs.

 None of this occurred to me as a child.
-I knew the Israels existed, vaguely, but figured they’d forgotten about their kids.
+I knew the Shelleys existed, vaguely, but figured they’d forgotten about their kids.
 Steven, John and Hannah certainly seemed to have erased any memory of them.
-I was blind to the intricate history of trauma behind each foster-care placement.
+I was blind to the intricate history of grief behind each foster-care placement.
 The trail of broken relationships and bereaved families.
-The violence that can linger in the mind and body of an abused child.
+The violence that can linger in the mind and body of a traumatised child.
 The unforeseen possibility that Hannah’s real parents might one day try to take my sister back.

 Michael did the rest of the talking.
 He said that contrary to the intelligence contained in New Zealand government files, he and his wife were nonviolent people simply serving the Lord’s orders.
 They didn’t need guns or bombs to get their point across.

-After the Israels left the property, the bomb squad was called.
+After the Shelleys left the property, the bomb squad was called.
 The entire block was evacuated while police defused the parcel handed over by the couple – a Bible for Steven’s eighteenth birthday.

 Minister Bligh stayed inside with her teenage sons, fearing she was about to be assaulted.
-The Israels shouted that she was a ‘slut’ and a ‘whore’.
+The Shelleys shouted that she was a ‘slut’ and a ‘whore’.
 The police were called.
-Michael Israel left the premises.
-Mary Israel was arrested.
+Michael Shelley left the premises.
+Mary Shelley was arrested.
 She was admitted involuntarily to the Wolston Park Hospital, a maximum-security psych ward, where she was held for five months.
 Her diagnosis was revised to paranoid schizophrenia.
 Michael was charged with stalking a minister of the Crown.
 He was arrested and received an order prohibiting him from travelling within two hundred and fifty metres of Anna Bligh’s house.

 Michael was released from prison in 2001.
 He personally represented Mary at the mental health tribunal and negotiated her release.
 With Michael’s encouragement, she immediately discontinued her intake of antipsychotics.